Macroscopic quantum phenomena

-Macroscopic quantum phenomena are processes showing quantum behavior at the macroscopic scale, rather than at the atomic scale where quantum effects are prevalent.
-The best-known examples of macroscopic quantum phenomena are superfluidity and superconductivity; other examples include the quantum Hall effect and topological order.
+Macroscopic quantum phenomena are processes showing quantum behaviour at the macroscopic scale, rather than at the atomic scale where quantum effects are prevalent.
+The best-known examples of macroscopic quantum phenomena are superfluidity and superconductivity; other examples include the quantum Hall effect, Josephson effect and topological order.
 Since 2000 there has been extensive experimental work on quantum gases, particularly Bose–Einstein condensates.

-Between 1996 and 2016 six Nobel Prizes were given for work related to macroscopic quantum phenomena.
+As of 2025, seven Nobel Prizes in Physics have been awarded for work related to macroscopic quantum phenomena.
 Macroscopic quantum phenomena can be observed in superfluid helium and in superconductors, but also in dilute quantum gases, dressed photons such as polaritons and in laser light.
-Although these media are very different, they are all similar in that they show macroscopic quantum behavior, and in this respect they all can be referred to as quantum fluids.
+Although these media are very different, they are all similar in that they show macroscopic quantum behaviour, and in this respect they all can be referred to as quantum fluids.

-Quantum phenomena are generally classified as macroscopic when the quantum states are occupied by a large number of particles (of the order of the Avogadro number) or the quantum states involved are macroscopic in size (up to kilometer-sized in superconducting wires).
+Quantum phenomena are generally classified as macroscopic when the quantum states are occupied by a large number of particles (of the order of the Avogadro number) or the quantum states involved are macroscopic in size (up to kilometre-sized in superconducting wires).